Save Big on Cyber Monday! Up to 40% Off

 {{timeFormat.seconds}}

-ODBC Connection Creation using DSN and Connection String
+Creating an ODBC Connection Using DSN and a Connection String

 What is ODBC?
-Open Database Connectivity (ODBC) interface is an Application Programming Interface (API) that works as an intermediary between the data sources and applications.
-Setting up an ODBC connection allows external applications and programming languages to access data in database management systems (DBMS) and cloud data sources via SQL – in our case, we shall provide an example of how to create, set up and check the ODBC connection between MS Access and SQL Server.
+The Open Database Connectivity (ODBC) interface is an Application Programming Interface (API) that works as an intermediary between data sources and applications.
+Setting up an ODBC connection allows external applications and programming languages to access data in database management systems (DBMS) and cloud data sources via SQL.
+In our case, we shall provide an example of setting up and verifying the ODBC connection between Salesforce and the target database.

 What is ODBC Connection?